'River of rain' begins falling on drought-stricken California

 LOS ANGELES (Reuters) - A so-called “atmospheric river of rain” began falling on Northern California on Friday, bringing worries about flash floods, high winds and mudslides but offering little relief to a state that has been left parched by several years of drought.

-The storm, also known as a “Pineapple Express” because it develops from a ribbon of moist air moving across the Pacific Ocean, was forecast to dump as much as 10 inches (25 cm) of rain in coastal mountains.
+The storm, also known as a “Pineapple Express” because it results from a ribbon of moist air moving across the southern Pacific Ocean was forecast to dump as much as 10 inches (25 cm) of rain in coastal mountains.

-National Weather Service meteorologist Austin Cross said more than three inches (7.5 cm) of rain had been already recorded in the hills of western Sonoma County by early Friday afternoon.
+National Weather Service meteorologist Austin Cross said more than three inches (7.5 cm) of rain had been already recorded in the hills of western Sonoma County by early afternoon on Friday.

-Fire crews responded to flooding in Siskiyou County, near the Oregon border, placing sandbags to protect homes and minor mudslides were reported in Washington state.
-Flash flood advisories were also issued for Sonoma, Napa and Marin counties in Northern California.

-High winds caused more than 80 flights be canceled and hundreds more delayed at San Francisco International Airport, knocked down trees and caused scattered power outages.
+Flash flood adviseries were issued for Sonoma, Napa and Marin counties and authorities were also concerned about the potential for mudslides in hillsides left scarred by wildfires.
+High winds knocked down trees and caused scattered power outages.

-According to Pacific Gas and Electric, more than 114,000 homes and businesses lost power, although the majority of them had been restored by late-afternoon.
+According to Pacific Gas and Electric, some 24,000 homes and businesses had been impacted across the Bay Area since the storm hit, although power had been restored to most customers by mid-afternoon.

-Cross said heavy rains were expected to fall into Friday night and again on Sunday after a brief lull on Saturday.
+Cross said heavy rains were expected to fall throughout the day on Friday and then again on Sunday after a brief lull on Saturday.

-Forecasters say that while the soaking would provide some relief to the drought-stricken state, it was not expected to make a significant impact, in part because the warm weather system would not add to mountain snowpacks.
+Forecasters say that while the soaking that the storm will deliver to Northern California will provide a small measure of relief to the drought-stricken state, it was not expected to make a significant impact, in part because the warm weather system would not add to mountain snow packs.

 January is typically the state’s wettest month, he said, with little rain falling between mid-April and December.

-Fuchs said the drought’s intensity was lessened in some areas, including Marin County, after December’s rains and a small section of the state, on the eastern edge of San Bernardino County, was no longer considered to be in drought.
+Fuchs said the intensity of the drought was lessened in some areas, including Marin County, after December’s rains and that a small section of the state, on the eastern edge of San Bernardino County, was no longer considered to be in a drought.

 Reporting by Dan Whitcomb; Editing by Sandra Maler